 In most cases, dry hair is brittle and like straw to the touch.
-Such hair is hard to comb and has little lustre.
+Such hair is hard to comb and has little luster.
 A sebum layer protects normal hair, and the absence of this layer around dry hair makes it thin and porous.
 The delicate dandruff layer underneath the hair is therefore rough and porous rather than smooth and even.
 The small imperfections in the layer allow water to escape from the interior hair and the hair dries out.

 Using the proper products for this hair type will likely stop the hair from drying out.
 These products contain conditioners such as Aloe vera and Shea butter, which will bring back smoothness to the areas, which are brittle or imperfect.
 In addition, lipids will bind moisture in the dry hair and the increased silicon content will make it easier to comb the hair.